 It's a fact, babies and toddlers put absolutely everything in their mouths.
-Let's stay ahead of the germs and keep those toys clean and babies healthy!
+Stay ahead of the germs and keep those toys clean and babies healthy!
 Learn how to clean baby toys in the dishwasher and save some major time and sanity!

-Who needs a winter sickness buster CLEANING HACK in their house to keep those toys clean??
-Winters can be rough.
+Who's ready for a sickness buster CLEANING HACK in their house to keep those toys clean?
+Cold and flu seasons can be rough.
 One kid gets sick, and it's like fire on a prairie; it just spreads and won't stop!!
-Though winter is ending and spring approaching, that doesn't mean the sickness-spreading will stop!
-Spring colds and sickness are all too common.
+Regardless the time of year, it seems the sickness-spreading never ends!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.